RENAISSANCE AND EARLY MODERN PHILOSOPHY

 Pascal: The Wager and Faith and Without Reason

 At the opposite extreme of the faith and reason spectrum is Pascal.
 We have already seen that both Montaigne and Luther rejected the role of reason in religious matters and are thus advocates of the faith-alone position.
-It was Pascal, though, who during this period of time offered the most sophisticated defense of the faith-only view, that fully repudiates any contribution of reason.
+It was Pascal, though, who during this period of time offered the most sophisticated defense of the faith-only view, that fully rejects any contribution of reason.
 Blaise Pascal (1623–1662) was born in Clermon, France, and after the early death of his mother was educated in Greek and Latin by his father.
 As a youth he showed a special capacity for mathematics, and at age 16 he published a work on that subject.
 At around age 19 he invented the first calculating machine, hoping it would help his father compute taxes at his government job.
 His early interests also extended to science and he became active in the raging debate of the time about whether a vacuum could exist.
 When Pascal’s father had become ill, the two physicians who attended him were members of the Catholic Jansenist movement, which led Pascal to a religious awakening.
 In his early thirties he had a second and more intense religious conversion after almost dying in a carriage accident.
 He thereafter affiliated himself with Jansenists, writing in their defense on various religious controversies.
-Pascal suffered various debilitating illnesses through most of his adult life, which ultimately led to his early death at age 39.
+Pascal suffered debilitating illnesses through most of his adult life, which ultimately led to his early death at age 39.
 It was during his final years that he wrote his major contribution to philosophy, an unfinished work in outline form that only appeared in print after his death under the title Thoughts in 1670.